WOS Full Form, Features, and its Benefits

 Characteristics of the parent-subsidiary are:

-(i) Ownership: The parent company owns 100% shares of the subsidiary.
+(i) Ownership: The parent company owns 100% shares (Equity) of the subsidiary.

-(ii) Control: The parent company possesses every kind of authority to take significant decisions of the subsidiary.
+(ii) Control: The parent company possesses every kind of authority to take significant decisions of the subsidiary company.

 (iii) Separate Legal Entity: Though the parent company holds 100%, the subsidiary remains a separate legal entity having its own balance sheet and legal liabilities.